-These are much more reliable, more compact and convenient, and they mean you can start hunting right away.
+These are much more reliable, more compact and convenient, and they mean you can start hunting or target shooting right away.
 We highly recommend that female bowhunters look for a crossbow with an integrated cocking crank.

 Weight is another important factor for women and really all crossbow hunters.
 Of course, weight matters because you have to carry your crossbow to wherever you're hunting.
 If you're stand hunting, you have to carry it to and up into your tree stand.
 If you're still hunting, well, then you just have to carry it around all day.